omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

 **Route description:**

 * Flat for the first 3 days, with a few smooth and short climbs.
 Hilly in the last 3 days, up and down in secondary roads.
-* 30 % bike lanes and wood walk lanes , 30% smooth dirt roads.
-Some tracks with coubblestones and rough dirt roads, 20 % paved secondary roads with low traffic\
+* 330 % bike lanes and wood walkways, 30% smooth dirt roads.
+Some coubblestone roads and rough dirt roads, 20 % paved secondary roads with low traffic.\
   '